TrebledJ/trebledj.github.io/content/posts/programming/cheatsheets/2024-04-08-linux-cheatsheet.md

   - notes
 thumbnail_src: assets/penguin.jpg
 related:
-    tags: [learning]
+    tags: [cheatsheet, learning]
 ---

-This is a collection of commands I've picked up over the last few years.
+This is a collection of commands I've picked up over the last few years, which I've found immensely useful.
+My favourite ones are probably:

+- `less`: search/filter on a file or long text
+- `^r`: reverse search
+- `!$`: last argument of previous command

+By "favourite", I mean I've used these commands a *lot*, and they've drastically increased my productivity.
+PRs on GitHub are welcome.

 ## Cool Stuff